Arch-cmyk/JewelleryShop-Catalog/README.md

 # JewelleryShop-Catalog
-simple java program to sort out items in a jewellery shop, also based on their style/type/material.
+simple java program to maintain items in a jewellery shop; based on their style/type/material.